 A CYNOPSIS MESSAGE FROM ION TELEVISION

-CYNOPSIS Weekender It’s December 1, 2016, and this is the first of four special Thursday editions Cynopsis is publishing this month, directing you to shows and experiences you’ll want to consider adding to your calendar – a guide to the best in TV, movies, and industry events this weekend.
+It’s December 22, 2016, and this is the final special Thursday afternoon editions Cynopsis is publishing this month – a quick guide to keep you in the know about the best in TV, movies, and industry events this weekend.

 Make sure you catch…

 Christmas afternoon goes to the dogs on CBS, with 4p special MVP: Sports Stars and their Most Valuable Pets.
 And apparently, it wasn’t hard getting athletes to contribute.
 “I’ve never been associated with booking stars for a television program where we’ve received more cooperation from the talent,” Juma Entertainment executive producer Robert Horowitz tells Weekender.
 “Sports stars love their dogs and are more than willing to share the important role their canine family members play in their everyday life.
 You’ll see in our show how active some superstars are in dog related causes, whether through financial support and/or committing off-the-field time to assist canine community initiatives.”
 Former NFL QB Boomer Esiason hosts.

 Hallmark Channel two-hour special episode When Calls the Heart Christmas centers on a peddler who teaches the townspeople of Hope Valley lessons about joy and giving, Sunday at 8p.
 Prepare for buzz fans of the series, who call themselves “Hearties,” actively engage on social media, with the third season average registering growth of +45% and +46% among unique authors and +631% and +175% among Tweets compared to season one and two.